sleede/fab-manager/doc/environment.md

 Maximum size (in bytes) allowed for CAO files uploaded on the platform, as project attachments.
 If this parameter is not specified, the maximum size allowed will be 5MB.

+    MAX_IMPORT_SIZE

+Maximum size (in bytes) allowed for import files uploaded on the platform.
+Currently, this is only used to import users from a CSV file.
+If this parameter is not specified, the maximum size allowed will be 5MB.

     DISK_SPACE_MB_ALERT

 Threshold in MB of the minimum free disk space available on the current mount point.